jhauschild/sphinx_cfg_options/test.rst

 .. cfg:config:: Vehicle

+   .. cfg:option:: max_speed
+      :type: float

-   :param max_speed: Maximum speed of the vehicle.
+      Maximum speed of the vehicle.
-   :type max_speed: float

 In the function that sets up the engine, we notice that we need another
 parameter: the type of the fuel.
 So we add a ``.. cfg:definition:: Vehicle`` directive to document another parameter for all vehicles.

-.. cfg:config:: Vehicle
+.. cfg:option:: fuel
-   :noindex:
+    :type: string
+    :default: "gasoline"

-   :param str fuel: Type of the used fuel, can be 'gasoline' or 'diesel'.
+    Type of the used fuel, can be 'gasoline' or 'diesel'.

 Now we want to setup a factory for cars.
 The car factory can use the vehicle factory, so the `config` of the car factory